philwilkinson40/Micropython_course/PITCHME.md

 short intro course in Micropython,

-note that much of the tech info provided here is taken from micropython.org the course borrows heavily from Radomir's course for the WEMOS D1 mini http://micropython-on-wemos-d1-mini.readthedocs.io/en/latest/index.html
+note that much of the tech info provided here is taken from micropython.org the course borrows heavily from Radomir's course for the D1 mini http://micropython-on-wemos-d1-mini.readthedocs.io/en/latest/index.html